Respond to matching requests

 accountCreationUrl:(if you’re creating new user accounts when a match is not found)

-The matching request for a European identity, will be formatted according to the universal JSON schema.
+The matching request for a European identity will be formatted according to the universal JSON schema.
 If you haven’t enabled European identities in your MSA configuration, the matching request will be formatted using the legacy JSON schema.
+Find out more about European identities and eIDAS.

 Your local matching service first runs cycle 0.
 If no match is found, it runs cycle 1.
 It then sends either a